 What It’s Like To Travel In Germany During COVID-19 – Estimated reading time: 17 minutes

 I’d have never believed you if you’d told me that I come to value staying home and warmly welcome the break from my usual globetrotting adventures.
-While I didn’t handle the beginning of the pandemic very well (that’s a whole other story), after a month or so I began to feel better.
+While I didn’t handle the beginning of the pandemic very well (that’s a whole other story), after a wee spell I began to feel better.
 I stopped smoking and drinking alcohol.
 I’m in therapy.
 I turned my apartment into a cozy oasis that I never want to leave.
 I’ve gotten to know my neighbourhood better by taking long walks and bike rides.
 I started reading books again and listening to podcasts.
 And so many other really good things.

 Most importantly, I’ve learned to appreciate and savor life at a slower place.
 So for the time being, I have zero aspirations to step into a plane.
 But this doesn’t mean I won’t indulge in some day trips from Berlin or other little weekend escapes around Germany.
 Recently, I travelled for the first time in six very long months, spending a weekend in Hamburg.